Nonprofit Resources

 Q: What ERC services does CapinCrouse provide?

 A: We want to be as helpful to you as possible as you explore the ERC.
-To that end, we provide the following types of services.
+To that end, we provide the following types of services to assist your organization no matter what stage of the ERC process you are in.
 (Note that these would be considered non-attest services when provided to our attest clients.)

 • Initial consultations for those who are considering the ERC